 - Specific accessibility features for play and recreation facilities, including swimming facilities and golf courses

-But in some instances the new standards reduce current accessibility requirements:
+But in some instances the 2010 standards reduce current accessibility requirements:

 - Fewer assistive listening devices required in auditoriums (but more than one type required)